-New College Notes is dedicated to short, learned notes on aspects of college history, and especially its special collections and archives, in the style of the Oxford journal Notes & Queries.
+New College Notes is dedicated to learned notes on aspects of college history, and especially our library and archives collections, in the style of the Oxford journal Notes & Queries.

 New College Notes is available open-access to all interested readers through our website.
 Both the current and past issues of New College Notes will remain accessible via this page.